kopeckylukas/py-mamsi/docs/index.md

 The authors of this package would like to acknowledge the authors of the [mbpls](https://pypi.org/project/mbpls/) package which became the backbone of MAMSI.
 For More information on MB-PLS, please visit [MB-PLS Documentation](https://mbpls.readthedocs.io/en/latest/index.html).

-Further, we would like thank to Prof Simon Lovestone and Dr Shivani Misra for allowing us to use their data for development of this package.
+Further, we would like to thank to Prof Simon Lovestone and Dr Shivani Misra for allowing us to use their data for development of this package.

 # Citing us
 If you use MAMSI in a scientific publication, we would appreciate citations.
 The MAMSI publication is currently under the review process.